ylwang99/Enron2mbox/README.md

 ###  Installing ePADD on OSX

 1. Please download the latest ePADD distribution files (.dmg) from https://github.com/ePADD/epadd/releases/.
+You will need to have Java 8 or later installed on your machine for ePADD to work properly.

 2. When you run ePADD for the first time, a directory for the Appraisal Module is created to store working files.
 When ePADD starts up, it checks this directory and relies upon it to resume earlier work.
 If the software does not locate this directory, ePADD will create it.
 The ePADD Appraisal Module directory is located at Macintosh HD/Users/<username>/epadd-appraisal.

-3. In order for functionality related to authority reconciliation to perform correctly, you must also separately download the configuration files (epadd-settings.zip), accessible via  https://github.com/ePADD/epadd/releases/.
+3. In order for functionality for authority reconciliation to function correctly, you must also separately download the configuration files (epadd-settings.zip), accessible via  https://github.com/ePADD/epadd/releases/.
 Once downloaded, unzip this file into your user directory (Macintosh HD/Users/<username>/).

 ### Convert Maildir Enron collection to Mbox format